noynaert/csc274handouts/Unit_01_Connecting_And_Getting_Started/Unit_01_05_Overview.md

 MS-DOS and Windows were heavily influence by Unix.
 In fact, some of the commands are identical in the Windows terminal and in Unix.

+One of the free versions of Unix was "Berkley Standard Distribution" or ```BSD``` put out by the University of California.

-Mac OS is actually a version of Unix.
+Mac OS is actually a version of BSD Unix.

 There were lots of legal battles in the 1990 about who owned Unix and its source code.
 BSD Unix seems to be the main form of Unix that has much importance.
 BSD has more appeal in commercial applications.